-An alternate approach to enhancing GABAergic neurotransmission, is the use of GABAkines.
-This approach has been under- utilized because of the general lack of efficacy of the 1,4-benzodiazepine GABA modulators.
-However, a strong case for the potential value of subtype selective GABAkines for the treatment of pain can be made.
+An alternate approach to enhancing GABAergic neurotransmission is the use of GABAA PAMs.
+This approach has been under- utilized because of the general lack of efficacy of the BDZ PAMs due to dose limiting side effects.
+However, a strong case for the potential value of subtype selective GABAA PAMs for the treatment of pain can be made.
 First, GABAA receptor regulated pathways are integral to pain processing with α2/3 containing GABAA receptor subtypes present on nerve pathways modulating pain sensation and perception.
-Second, we believe that the analgesic properties of benzodiazepines may be masked by concurrent activation of other receptor subtypes that mediate the side effects.
-Diazepam has been reported to produce maximal analgesia if the side effects are attenuated by GABAA subtype genetic manipulation.
-Third, predecessor compounds made by Dr. Cook that selectively amplify α2/3- GABAA receptor signaling are effective in pain models in rodents at doses lower than those producing motor side effects.
+Second, we believe that the analgesic properties of BDZs may be masked by concurrent activation of other GABAA receptor subtypes that mediate the side effects.
+Diazepam has been reported to produce maximal analgesia in rodents if the side effects are attenuated by GABAA subtype genetic manipulation.
+Third, KRM-II-81 and predecessor GABAkines made by Dr. Cook, which selectively amplify GABAA receptor subtype signaling, are effective in pain models in rodents at doses much lower than those producing motor side effects.

-We believe that the ability to attenuate both acute and chronic pain combined with a greatly reduced side effect profile, a lack of tolerance and a reduced abuse potential makes KRM-II-81a promising clinical lead and a potential advance in pain therapeutics.
+We believe that the ability to attenuate both acute and chronic pain combined with a greatly reduced side effect profile, a lack of tolerance and a reduced abuse potential makes KRM-II-81 a promising clinical lead and a potential advance in pain therapeutics.
 Results from preliminary chemistry, metabolism and pharmacokinetic studies support its further development.